novakmi/plantumlbuilder/README.md

 Implementation source code is in the `main/src` directory.
 Test source code is in  the `main/tests` directory.
-Documentation files and source code is in the  `documention` directory.
+Documentation files and source code is in the  `documentation` directory.

 Use [gradle][gradle_id] to build, test and package project.